It took 28 years to build as the parishioners were able to afford it. 1880-1909

 Timaru Herald, 28 March 1878, Page 4 DOGS IN CHURCH.

 To the Editor of the Timaru Herald, Sir, I not about inviting a religious dissertation, nor do I intend to treat of vexed questions of creed or doctrine, knowing such matters are inadmissible in your columns ; but I am sure you will allow your paper to be the means of exposing an indecency which Sunday after Sunday takes place in St. Mary's Church.
 I allude to the practice indulged in by some people of bringing their dogs with them into church.
 Last Sunday I observed two dogs playing about and indulging in canine pranks during service.
 The owner of the one, a great brown brute, I know not.
 The owner of the other dog I know, but I refrain from publishing his name, in the hopes that this calling public attention to the scandal may have the desired effect.
 Of course it is the duty of the Church Wardens to prevent thus indecency occurring.
-That this duty has not been performed is clear, for the nuisance of the presence of dogs m church remains.
+That this duty has not been performed is clear, for the nuisance of the presence of dogs in church remains.
 I am, &c, Churchgoer.

 Timaru Herald, 15 August 1881, Page 3 DOGS IN CHURCH.

-To the Editor of the Timaru Herald, Sir, Allow me, through the medium of your columns, to suggest to the ladies who will take their pet dogs to church the advisability of using Keating's Insect Powder on them, at it is decidedly unpleasant to a great many people to see the little beasts divesting themselves of their tormentors, and to have their attention to the service distracted by their gyrations and gymnastic evolutions while in pursuit of the agile chamois.
+To the Editor of the Timaru Herald, Sir, Allow me, through the medium of your columns, to suggest to the ladies who will take their pet dogs to church the advisability of using Keating's Insect Powder on them, as it is decidedly unpleasant to a great many people to see the little beasts divesting themselves of their tormentors, and to have their attention to the service distracted by their gyrations and gymnastic evolutions while in pursuit of the agile chamois.
 Hoping that the hint will be accepted, I am, &c., v.V.

 Free Lance, 14 February 1914, Page 26